-- Incense, Yellow Flowers, & Herbs (these could be to plant at the grove or simply be blessed on the altar and take back home) We all need to growing our gardens no matter how small.
+- Incense, Flowers, & Herbs (these could be to plant at the grove or better yet be blessed on the altar and take back home) We all need to growing our gardens no matter how small.

 - Bardic works you have created or simply want to sing or read (please let the ritual team know ahead of time so they can slot you in)

 - Hand-crafted items

 PLEASE NOTE: We take oaths very seriously.
 Any oaths given as an offering MUST be cleared with the Senior Druid prior to the High Rite.
 Please see Caryn upon arrival if you plan on giving an oath.